 Jane Buxton is a BCCDC Investigator Emeritus and was formerly a physician epidemiologist for hepatitis and the medical lead for harm reduction at BCCDC.
-She is also a professor in the UBC School of Population & Public Health.
+She is also a professor in the UBC School of Population & Public Health

 Dr. Buxton's field of research is harm reduction.
 She developed the inter-sectoral Drug Overdose and Alert Partnership in 2011 and the provincial Take-Home-Naloxone

 program in 2012.
 For more information on current research projects with the BCCDC Harm Reduction Services, see towardtheheart.com/research-projects.

 She is engaged in quantitative, qualitative and participatory research with marginalized populations, ensuring that people who use drugs are involved in developing priorities for research, policy and harm-reduction program evaluation.

 Dr. Buxton holds an MBBS (Medicine), an MRCGP (General Practice UK), an MHSc (Community Medicine) and an FRCPC (Community Medicine).